Scope Emissions Explained

 The GHG Protocol have defined three scopes of emissions.
 The scopes correlate to who ‘owns’ those emissions and the level of control applicable to changing those emission levels at each stage.

 Scope 1 and 2 emissions are a mandatory part of reporting for many organisations across the world and relate to systems that are within reasonable control of an entity, such as onsite and purchased energy.

 Scope 3 emissions are centered on sources of emissions that are more external to a specific organisation, such as those across the supply chain.
 Scope 3 emissions remain mostly voluntary to report, however, in most cases the reduction of Scope 3 has the potential to have the largest impact.
 Find out more about Scope 3 emissions here.

 |Scope 1||Direct Emissions||GHG emissions directly from operations that are owned or controlled by the reporting company|

 |Scope 2||Indirect Emissions||Indirect GHG emissions from the generation of purchased or acquired electricity, steam, heating, or cooling consumed by the reporting company|

 |Scope 3||All indirect emissions (not included in scope 2) that occur in the value chain of the reporting company, including both upstream and downstream emissions|

 Find out more about emissions reporting and science based target setting

 Why measure your emissions?

-2020 saw many organisations ramp up their efforts to report on their carbon and energy emissions.
-However, 2021 will continue to see an increase in the requirements associated with managing and auditing emissions through schemes such as TCFD and SECR.
+While many organisations have ramped up their efforts to report on their carbon and energy emissions, there will continue to be an increase in the requirements associated with managing and auditing emissions through schemes such as TCFD and SECR.
 Reporting on Scope 1 and 2 is mandatory for many, whilst reporting emissions across the whole value chain will increasingly become harder to avoid.